Frame the whole room first

 Audit-led decisions

-The flagship audit helps you see where to start before buying new fittings or lamps.
+The full audit helps you see where to start before buying new fittings or lamps.

 The planner route now uses the fuller premium room scene so layout, fixture height, and layered lighting read as a design problem instead of a tiny utility crop.